secourse2016/mynksh/README.md

   * `MONGODB_URL`, the MongoDB Url for the Database you previously created.
   * `STRIPE_KEY`, Stripe seceret key which you can get from Stripe website for testing prupose.
 5. Make sure your MongoDB connection is alive if not start a MongoDB connection `$ sudo service mongod start`.
-6. Finally now you ready to start your server, So just type `npm start`.
+6. Finally now you ready to start your server, So just type `$ npm start`.

 ### How to run the Ionic app:
-1. Install Ionic and Cordova on your machine `$ npm install -g cordova ionic`, and run `ionic serve --lab`
+1. Install Ionic and Cordova on your machine `$ npm install -g cordova ionic`, and run `$ ionic serve --lab`
   * The Ionic is ready to be used on web machine as it is a simulation for a mobile application

 ###Team: